openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 | state        | Switch        | Device control (ON, OFF).                       |
 | limitMinimum | Rollershutter | Minimum limit position of the window or device. |
 | limitMaximum | Rollershutter | Maximum limit position of the window or device. |

+See the section above for "window" / "rollershutter" Things for further information concerning the `position` Channel.

 ### Channels for "scene" Things